domeengine/dome/docs/modules/ffi.md

 # Types

-Types are referred to as a string of the C type, except for "pointer" and the names of pre-defined structs.
+Types are referred to as a string of the C type, except for "pointer" and the names of user-defined structs.

 It contains the following classes: